NoCluePS/MygomTestProject/Task.md

 - After Email update page should not be reloaded (done)
 - Add worng emails filter (done)
 - Add tests
-- Refactor to make the code neat and clean - this will keep your teammates happy
+- Refactor to make the code neat and clean - this will keep your teammates happy (I want to say done)
-- Fix as many errors as you notice
+- Fix as many errors as you notice (I want to say done)